adouche/adouche.github.io/blog/16_Updates.md

 Actually, it's pretty clear that CMake just writes some string there that it got from pkg-config, and something unexpected turned out to be there.

-Here is a diff in libpcap.pc of two different library versions:
+Here is the diff in libpcap.pc of two different library versions:

 ```shell
 Name: libpcap